matanboas/Maslul/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how you can help:
+Here’s how you can help:
 - 🐛 Report bugs and issues
 - 💡 Suggest new features
 - 📝 Improve documentation